josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 It uses the rhizome as an analytical model for understanding how an unresolved struggle has developed multiple connected routes through public life.

-Palestine is not being reduced to those connections.
+Palestine is not reduced to those connections.
 Palestinian life, history, testimony, material conditions, and political agency remain central.

 The model instead helps explain why the movement cannot be understood as one isolated issue with one root, one constituency, or one route towards political engagement.